 “Why doesn’t she ever cry?”
 Mum asked when she visited from the country, “It’s not normal.”
 I loved breast-feeding, and wanted to extend it as long as possible.
 Until two years of age.
-I was proud of her Rose Red looks, her dark hair and brown eyes.
+I was proud of her Rose Red looks, her dark hair and blue eyes that might turn brown.
 “She’s a good looker,” the doctor on duty had said that first morning.
 I knew that I had given birth to the most beautiful baby on earth.

 Fast forward 26th April, 2003: She is lying on the cold floor of the bathroom, stinking of stale alcohol and bad breath.
 The words ‘fuck you’ spat forth at me with such venom that I shudder in every cell of my body; only a few hours before she had been telling me how much she loved me and that she could not go on without me.
 The hair dryer is already attached to the bath in readiness.
 I know I should hug her, press her cold flesh to mine, but I feel sick; her smell sickens me.
 I am afraid of her superhuman strength.
 I hate the look of her: the way she is writhing out of control, screeching insults and swearing.
 Hyena-like… not my daughter.
 There is broken glass everywhere—she has been trying to kill herself with knives and with glass shards.
 My job is to prevent her, but I feel broken too; one part of me wants to tell her to get fucked; the real part loves her to death and only wants to save her from herself.